edenaxe/FFL-Dash/README.md

 - An overall league table with current standings
 - A week by week position chart
 - A quadrant chart
+- A points boxplot chart
+- A schedule what if analysis table

 -------------------------------------------